Insurrection of 10 August 1792: The insurrection

-Insurrection threatened to break out on the 26 July, again on the 30 July.
-It was postponed both times through the efforts of Pétion, who was to present the section petitions to the Assembly on 3 August.
-On 4 August, the section of the Quinze-Vingts, the Faubourg Saint-Antoine, gave the Legislative assembly an ultimatum: until 9 August to prove itself.
-Of the forty-eight sections of Paris, all but one concurred.
+The populace were unwilling to wait on the result of Pétion's attempts to pursue matters through legislative channels.
+The section of the Quinze-vingts declared on 8 August that, if the dethronement were not pronounced that very day, at midnight they would sound the tocsin and attack the royal residence at the Tuileries.
+Of the forty-eight sections of Paris, all but one dissented.
 Pétion informed the Legislative Assembly that the sections had "resumed their sovereignty" and that he had no power over the people other than that of persuasion.
-On the 9th the Assembly refused to indict Lafayette.
-That night the tocsin rang.